MohammadShakiba/CP2K_Libra_Manual/cube_files_overlap/Readme.md

 **Note**: In `run.py`, we have can use `os.system("sbatch submit_"+str(njob)+".slm")` which submits the job on CCR.
 But if one wants to run this file without submitting it can be changed to `os.system("sh submit_"+str(njob)+".slm")`.

+This can also be done for different `STRIDE` values as well.
+You can either move the computed overlaps to a new directory and change the `STRIDE` in `cp2k_input_template.inp`, or you can write a new Python code that works based on changing the `STRIDE` keywordusing the above Python code as an example.
+You can also set this up in two for loops as well.